cliffhall/react-chat-client/README.md

 and of course your own name won't be listed.

 ## Implementation
-This React client uses [Redux](https://github.com/reduxjs/redux) to manage application state, and [react-redux](https://github.com/reduxjs/react-redux), the official React bindings for Redux, which allows each component to have the action dispatch function injected and to have selected parts of the application state mapped into its props.
+This React client uses:
+  * [Redux](https://github.com/reduxjs/redux) to manage application state
+  * [react-redux](https://github.com/reduxjs/react-redux), to inject the store's dispatch function and selected parts of the application state into any component's props.

 ## Protocol handling
 The protocol is outlined in the [chat server README](https://github.com/cliffhall/node-multi-server-chat/blob/master/README.md#protocol),